 Infants can suffer serious injuries when unsupervised in baby walkers.
-Always keep an eye on you infant when they're using a baby walker and ensure hazardous areas in the house are blocked off.
+Always keep an eye on your infant when they're using a baby walker and ensure hazardous areas in the house are blocked off.

 Baby walkers allow infants to stand up and move around on their feet while they are still learning to walk.
 Walkers surround the infant with a frame mounted on wheels which the infant can hold on to.

-Infants can suffer serious injuries, such as head trauma and fractures, if the baby walker tips over or falls down stairs.
+Infants can trip over objects left on the floor such as toys, clothes or other household items, or fall down stairs and steps that haven't been blocked off.
+This can cause serious injuries, such as head trauma and fractures.
 Unsupervised infants in baby walkers can also gain access to potentially hazardous areas they normally couldn't reach, such as:

 - bench tops where there may be hot food, drinks or sharp objects